chiteroman/PlayIntegrityFix/README.md

 Follow this steps:

 - Flash my module in Magisk/KernelSU (if you already have my module, just ignore this step).
-- Clear Google Wallet cache.
+- Clear Google Wallet cache (if you have it).
-- Clear Google Play Store cache.
+- Clear Google Play Store cache and data.
-- Clear GSF (com.google.android.gsf) cache.
-- Clear GMS cache.
+- Clear GMS (com.google.android.gms) cache and data.

 Reboot and done!